6.11. Time¶

 -

-parameter and year of our date time in a string is
+If we set value in a max_year parameter and year of our date time in a string is

-over our max year limit, then the output will be None
+over our max year limit, then the output will be None.

 Lets try first with a valid year.